singhnir/DU-MSc-Lab-C-Prog/README.md

 I'm satisfied with how these templates, piece of codes turned out and I was able to explain to myself+my friends, but I would be very happy if someone can dumb it down even further keeping the same essence of learning.
 Cheers!

+finally thanks to [musubiie](https://github.com/musubiiie) for chapter 2 periodic question and motivation to make templates ;)

 # Computational Physics (Lab) - M.Sc.
 Physics University of Delhi

 ## Semester: III Course Code: PH-CL502